Professor Nigel Mountney

 Research interests

 My research is primarily focussed on the application of sedimentological and stratigraphical techniques for determining the response of modern (active) and ancient (preserved) sedimentary systems to changes in external controlling parameters, such as climate change, sea-level change and tectonic basin evolution, as well as to intrinsic (so-called autogenic) system behaviour, such as river flooding and channel avulsion (episodic jumping of river position).
 I specialise in interpreting the environmental significance of fluvial (river), aeolian (wind-derived) and shallow-marine deposits, the aim being to better understand the evolution of these systems throughout earth history and to propose quantitative models with which to predict future behaviour in response to environmental change.
 Additionally, I work on lacustrine, glacial, volcanigenic and deep-marine systems, including carbonate systems.
-I specialise in developing quantitative models for the prediction of sedimentary architecture; such models are used to constrain and quantify rates of environmental change but also find application in predicting the characteristics of subsurface groundwater aquifers and reservoirs (e.g. modelling fluid-flow rates and pathways through different types of sedimentary rocks).
+I specialise in developing quantitative databases and models for the prediction of sedimentary architecture; such models are used to constrain and quantify rates of environmental change but also find application in predicting the characteristics of subsurface groundwater aquifers and reservoirs (e.g. modelling fluid-flow rates and pathways through different types of sedimentary rocks).
 I develop models to predict how best to inject carbon dioxide in liquid form into subsurface reservoirs for long-term carbon capture and underground storage (CCUS) storage solutions that are essential to help reduce greenhouse gas emissions to the atmosphere.
+I also develop models to aid development of subsurface geothermal resources.

 Qualifications